Barranco History, Family Crest & Coats of Arms

 - Cesar Barranco, aged 23, who landed in America from Havana, in 1904

-- Antonino Barranco, aged 51, who emigrated to the United States from Altovilla, in 1905
+- Antonino Barranco, aged 51, who immigrated to the United States from Altovilla, in 1905

 - Alfredo Lorenzo Barranco, aged 18, who settled in America from Linea, Spain, in 1905

-- Anna Barranco, aged 20, who emigrated to America from Castelbuono, Palermo, in 1909
+- Anna Barranco, aged 20, who immigrated to America from Castelbuono, Palermo, in 1909

 - Antonia Barranco, aged 53, who landed in America from Palermo, Sicily, in 1911